botwranglers/ocearch/README.md

 ### Emma-shark

 In the Hard challenge, you analyze the data for the shark named Emma.
 Our own Jon Ainsworth dove with the team that tagged Emma, and captured some beautiful underwater video of Emma-shark.

-Check out a gif of one of his videos here: https://gfycat.com/jollybeautifulgalapagostortoise
+<iframe src='https://gfycat.com/ifr/JollyBeautifulGalapagostortoise' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe><p> <a href="https://gfycat.com/jollybeautifulgalapagostortoise">Emma</a></p>